aws-samples/bedrock-claude-chat/docs/SETUP_IDP.md

+# Set up external identity provider

+Currently we support Google for external Idp.

-# Step 1: Create a Google OAuth 2.0 Client
+## Step 1: Create a Google OAuth 2.0 Client

 1. Go to the Google Developer Console.
 2. Create a new project or select an existing one.